-1. Introduction to course

-2. General Introduction

-Part 1 Introduction

-Chapter 1 - Theoretical Perspectives; Chapter 2 - The Social Construction of Sexuality

-Chapter 4 - Popular Culture Constructs Sexuality
+- 1. Introduction to course - 2.
+General Introduction; Part 1 Introduction; Chapter 1 Theoretical Perspectives; Chapter 2 The Social Construction of Sexuality; Chapter 4 Popular Culture Constructs Sexuality

-Class Discussion: These sections set up a framework for the rest of the course text.
-As diverse as the selections are, they gravitate to debates and analyses around views of sexuality as natural contending with views of sexuality as constructed.
+These sections set up a framework for the rest of the course text.
+As diverse as the selections are, they gravitate to debates and analyses around views of sexuality as natural, that compete with views of sexuality as constructed.
 Prepare to discuss the fault lines of this contention.
-What is meant by 'natural', and what do sociologists imagine when they allege social construction is the most profound aspect of societal experience?
-Do our understandings of identity and of what is factual, fall into this ongoing conflict?
-Given the early entries on this topic, why was it important to the editors of the book to include a chapter on popular culture? / When an author opens a volume with a chapter on theory, we can assume only those theorists deemed most significant to our best awareness are likely to be mentioned.
-Which theorists does Seidman introduce, and what do you think justifies their selection?
+What is meant by 'natural', and what do you think sociologists imagine when they allege social construction is the most profound aspect of societal experience?
+Do our understandings of identity, and of what is factual, fall into this ongoing conflict?
+Given the early entries on this topic, why was it important to the editors of the book to include a chapter on popular culture?

+When an author opens a volume with a chapter on theory, we can assume only those theorists deemed most significant to our best awareness are likely to be mentioned.
+Which theorists does Seidman introduce, and how does he justify their selection?
 Be ready to discuss the particular theories of the people presented in the chapter.

-3. Part 2 Introduction; Chapter 7 - Sex and Power

-Chapter 8 - Sexual Politics in Intimate Relationships
+3. Part 2 Introduction; Chapter 8 - Sexual Politics in Intimate Relationships

-Class Discussion: From both popular-culture and theoretical standpoints, how might power factor in with sex?
+From both popular-culture and theoretical standpoints, how might power factor in with sex?
 When we speak of sex and sexuality, are we alluding to the same phenomena?
-What is Barber's take on power and its connection to sex?
-In our society sexual expression can often be publicly demonstrated, but personal relationships and intimacy are more often associated with privacy and a closely-bounded frame.
+Sexual expression can often be publicly demonstrated, but personal relationships and intimacy in our society can be associated with privacy.
 Assuming this, ought we to be surprised by the coupling of 'intimate relationships' with 'sexual politics'?
 Identify the politics of intimacy; would you add or remove from consideration, these or other politics?

-4. Lecture - The Body

-Chapter 10 - Medicine and the Making of a Sexual Body

-Chapter 11 - The Body, Disability, and Sexuality
+4. Lecture - The Body; Part 3 Introduction; Chapter 10 - Medicine and the Making of a Sexual Body; Chapter 11 - The Body, Disability, and Sexuality